trebeljahr/trebeljahr.com/_booknotes/the-goal.md

 ## Chapter 1

 > Machines.
-The plant is really just one vast room, acres of space, filled with machines.
+The plant is  just one vast room, acres of space, filled with machines.
 They are organized in blocks and blocks are separated by aisles.

 ### Chapter Summary